52 who worked or voted in Wisconsin election have COVID-19 - KVIA

 MADISON, Wis.
 (AP) — There are no plans to postpone or otherwise alter a special congressional election in Wisconsin that is less than two weeks away, even though more than 50 people who voted in person or worked the polls during the state’s presidential primary this month have tested positive for COVID-19.

-Democratic Gov. Tony Evers tried to change the April 7 election so that it would be conducted entirely by mail, but he was blocked by the Republican-led Legislature and conservative Wisconsin Supreme Court.
-Evers and others had warned that allowing in-person voting would cause a spike in coronavirus cases, but so far the impact appears to be limited.
+Despite warnings from Democratic Gov. Tony Evers and others that proceeding with in-person voting during the April 7 election would lead to a spike in cases, that does not appear to have happened.
+Evers tried to change the election so that it would be conducted entirely by mail, but he was blocked by the Republican-led Legislature and conservative Wisconsin Supreme Court.

-Several of the 52 people who have tested positive and were at the polls on April 7 also reported other ways they may have been exposed to the virus, the Wisconsin Department of Health Services said Tuesday.
-Because of that, it’s unclear if those people contracted the virus at the polls.
+The “vast majority” of COVID-19 cases tied to the election have “already likely come to the surface,” said Andrea Palm, the state Department of Health Services secretary on Wednesday.
+After May 7, the state will stop asking people who test positive for the virus whether they were at the polls a month earlier because of how much time has passed, she said.

 The 52 positive cases were in people who tested positive in the two weeks after the election, so by April 21.
 Most people show symptoms within 14 days of exposure, though some people who have the virus don’t show symptoms.